pal-robotics/statsdcc/README.md

 		]
 		```

-		-	shard: Key for this node used while building HashRing for consistent hasing.
+		-	shard: Key for this node used while building HashRing for consistent hashing.

 		-	host: Hostname for carbon instance.
 If not specified defaults to "127.0.0.1".

-		-	port: Tcp port number on which the carbon instance is listeningfor metrics.
+		-	port: Tcp port number on which the carbon instance is listening for metrics.
 If not specified defaults to 3000.

 		-	vnodes: The amount of virtual nodes per server.
-					Used for consistent hasing.
+					Used for consistent hashing.
 					Larger number gives bigger distribution in the HashRing.
 					If not specified defaults to 1000.